Your first SCAYLE Add-On

 These translations are then visible under Settings > Users management > Roles

-for the corresponding add-on.
+for the corresponding Add-on.

 That callback URL should accept a POST request with content type: application/json